Share this link via

 Pet Name - An affectionate nickname used for a woman's name.

 萬 means "ten thousand."
-Details are below.

-Ten thousand - A number that is ten times greater than one thousand.
+Ten Thousand - A number that is ten times greater than one thousand.

 All - Everything, all of it.